jboss-developer/jboss-eap-quickstarts/hibernate-search/README.md

         rhc app destroy -a jbossashibernatesearch

 * To view the list of your OpenShift applications, type: `rhc domain show`
-* To destroy an existing application, type the following, substituting the application name you want to destroy: `rhc app destroy -a jbossashibernatesearch_TO_DESTROY`
+* To destroy an existing application, type the following, substituting the application name you want to destroy: `rhc app destroy -a jbossashibernatesearch`